Allen Meadors: Academic career

 Meadors was discharged from the US Air Force in September 1973.
-He subsequently started work for Blue Cross Blue Shield in Topeka, Kansas.
+He started work for Blue Cross Blue Shield in Topeka, Kansas.
 In 1976, he was appointed assistant director for public health in Kansas City.
-He subsequently worked as a health consultant, and as an assistant professor at Southern Illinois University, administering degree programmes on military installations.
+He then worked as a health consultant, and as an assistant professor at Southern Illinois University, administering degree programmes on military installations.
 In 1982, he became associate professor and director of the Division of Health Administration at the University of Texas.
-Meadors served as the executive director of the Northwest Arkansas Radiation Therapy Institute between 1984 and 1987.
+Meadors was the executive director of the Northwest Arkansas Radiation Therapy Institute between 1984 and 1987.
 In 1987, Meadors was appointed as a professor and chair of the Department of Health Administration at the University of Oklahoma.
 Between 1989 and 1990, he was dean of the College of Public Health at Oklahoma.

-Meadors subsequently worked as dean of the College of Health, Social and Public Services at Eastern Washington University between 1990 and 1994, after which he served as chief executive at Penn State Altoona from 1994 to 1999.
+Meadors worked as dean of the College of Health, Social and Public Services at Eastern Washington University between 1990 and 1994, after which he was chief executive at Penn State Altoona from 1994 to 1999.
 He moved to North Carolina to become the new chancellor at the University of North Carolina at Pembroke (UNCP) in 1999.
-The university saw an increase from 214 staff and 2,966 students in 1999 to 424 staff and 6,727 students by 2009.
 In January 2009, in response to criticism that UNCP (which was founded with a mission to train Native American school teachers) was not doing enough to recruit Native American students, Meadors addressed the Lumbee Tribal Council, outlining a number of initiatives targeting Native American recruits.
 He reported that the number of Native American students at UNCP had risen from 686 in 1999 to 941 in 2009.
 In February 2009, Meadors was appointed president of the University of Central Arkansas.

-Between 2012 and 2014, Meadors was executive director of the United Arab Emirates Higher Education Coordination Council.
-He has also served as the president of St. John International University.
-He was a senior consultant with the Global Leadership Group.
-He is an advisory board member for Edu Alliance and was a search consultant with Academic Keys Executive Search before moving on to work as a consultant with Academic Career and Executive Search.
-Meadors has served on the board of trustees of the Southeastern Regional Medical Center, a hospital in Lumberton, North Carolina.